 Examples of situations in which faculty, students or staff may need advice include, but are not limited to:

-- A faculty member may come across an essay containing comments that suggest a student is experiencing serious emotional issues.
+- A faculty member may receive an essay containing comments that suggest a student is experiencing serious emotional issues.

-- A student may be concerned that she has not seen or heard from her roommate in over a week during a busy time in the semester.
+- A student may be concerned that they haven’t seen or heard from their roommate in over a week during a busy time in the semester.

-- A staff member may be unsure of the appropriate protocol after hearing rumors about potentially volatile comments made by another employee.
+- A friend may be worried after hearing rumors about volatile comments made by a staff member.

-- Students may notice that their teaching assistant’s behavior is unpredictable — sometimes the TA does not show up for class, is perhaps not making much sense during lectures, or the TA seems to have stopped caring about his appearance.
-Students in the class are concerned about the TA and they don’t want him to lose his job.
+- Students may notice that their teaching assistant’s behavior is unpredictable - sometimes the TA does not show up for class, is perhaps not making much sense during lectures, or the TA seems to have stopped caring about their appearance.
+Students in the class are concerned about the TA and they don’t want them to lose their position.

-- A student may appear to be distressed in class and her behavior is somewhat out of the ordinary.
+- A family member may notice their student seems distressed and that their behavior is somewhat out of the ordinary.

-- A student in a study group may not be acting like himself.
+- A student in a study group may not be acting like themself.

 - A staff member notices that a co-worker has been yelling at people and seems angry all the time.

-An important way for the university community to feel connected is to create opportunities for caring and concern.
-The Behavior Concerns and COVID-19 Advice Line provides a central resource to anyone who is concerned about an individual and may not be sure about how best to help them.
-Additionally, the advice line provides support in answering questions regarding COVID-19 beginning August 2020.
-By calling the advice line, or submitting information online, campus and community support networks may be accessed; optimizing the chance that individuals will receive needed assistance.
-Contact the Behavior Concerns and COVID-19 Advice Line if you are concerned about someone and want to help.
+An important way for our community to feel connected is to create opportunities for caring and concern.
+BCAL is a central resource for anyone concerned about someone affiliated to UT but may not be sure how to help them.
+By calling the advice line, or submitting information online, campus and community services can be activated; optimizing the chance that people will get needed support.
+Contact BCAL if you’re concerned about someone and want to help.

-Any faculty, staff or student can share their behavior concerns or submit COVID-19 questions using the appropriate online forms.
-Forms are processed during normal business hours, Monday to Friday 8 a.m. to 6 p.m.
+You can also share your concern online.
+Forms are processed during normal business hours, Monday to Friday 8 a.m. to 5 p.m.
 If the form is submitted after hours, it will not be addressed until the following business day.

-An individual can choose to remain anonymous when calling or submitting an online form.
-The university will, to the extent possible, respect the wishes of callers concerning their anonymity, but there may be situations where the identity of the caller will need to be disclosed or will become apparent because of the actions taken to address the situation.
+You can choose to be anonymous when calling or submitting an online form.
+We will, to the extent possible, respect the wishes of callers concerning their anonymity, but there may be situations where the identity of a caller will need to be disclosed or will become apparent because of the actions taken to address the situation.

 Will my conversation be confidential?

-The university will, to the extent permitted by law, maintain the confidentiality of the conversation except as needed to make referrals or follow up on the subject discussed.
-In some instances, however, the university may be required to release information in response to a court order, subpoena, or open records request.
+We will, to the extent permitted by law, maintain the confidentiality of the conversation except as needed to make referrals or follow up on the subject discussed.
+In some instances, we may be required to release information in response to a court order, subpoena, or open records request.